Configure simplified automatic recovery on an Amazon EC2 instance - Amazon Elastic Compute Cloud

 aws ec2 modify-instance-maintenance-options \ --instance-id i-0abcdef1234567890 \ --auto-recovery default

-• The instance has reached the maximum daily allowance for recovery attempts.
-Your instance might subsequently be retired if automatic recovery fails and a hardware degradation is determined to be the root cause for the original system status check failure.
+The instance has reached the maximum daily allowance for recovery attempts.
+Your instance might subsequently be retired if automatic recovery fails and a hardware degradation is determined to be the root cause of the original failed system status check.

 If the instance’s system status check failure persists despite multiple recovery attempts, see Troubleshoot instances with failed status checks for additional guidance.